You've Got Questions, We've Got Answers

 Even to avoid road and traffic hazards, you cannot ride on the sidewalk in San Francisco, although you can move out of the bike lane and take over a traffic lane if necessary.

 Time is not on your side if you have been involved in a bicycle traffic accident.
-Over time, evidence washes away, witnesses lose interest or disappear, and insurance adjustors will be working hard to put liability on the bicyclist.
-Before you fix your bike or speak to anyone, contact a qualified bicycle accident attorney.
-Click here to get started now with your free case evaluation.
+Over time, evidence washes away, witnesses lose interest or disappear, and the insurance company will be working hard to put liability on the bicyclist.
+Before you fix your bike or speak to anyone, contact an experienced bicycle accident lawyer.
+Click here to get started now with your free case evaluation and to speak with one of our personal injury lawyers.

 Yes!
 Bicyclists have the same rights as motorists on the road as drivers.
 But unlike in some states, in California bicyclists are not automatically deemed “not at fault” when they are in an accident.
 It’s imperative if you ride your bicycle on the open road anywhere in California that you carefully follow the same laws as motorists.